gaperik/sec_obj_cache/draft_sec_obj_cache_markdown.md

 Assume the SP wants to take considerations 1 to 7 into account, in particular 3- providing a 'trusted origin' feeling (yeah, deliberately picked a subjective term to trigger a discussion).

 One approach is to use HTTPS connection end-to-end between the client and the origin.
 That one however may incur considerable delays or high transport costs over mobile broadband (and in some Internet situations).
-A typical solution today is the SP using a cache proxy closer to the device.
+A typical solution today is that the SP is using a cache proxy closer to the client.
 But using HTTPS requires the SP to provide the certificate to the proxy where the HTTPS will be terminated.
 In case the proxy is deployed remotely from the origin server, further actions are required, such as having the proxy setting up a secure transport towards the origin servers, for instance a new HTTPS connection.

 This may however not be enough in cases where the cache is either provided by a 3rd party or deployed in a computing context where the control of the cache by the SP is not sufficient, e.g. the certificate can be obtained by the local IAAS provider, potentially creating a risk for the content delivery to be compromised.